Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 The onboarding and integration period is critical and getting more information about the leaders‘ involvement as well as a view into the process at the start and over time will be interesting to learn more about.

-## Is your leadership team diverse?
+## Is Your Leadership Team Diverse?

 ### Who to Ask:
 Executive / Boss’ Boss